Behaviours that Challenge in Prader-Willi Syndrome

 What are behaviours that challenge?

-Behaviours that challenge are usually used to describe behaviours such as self-injury, aggression, shouting and screaming, although it can include other behaviours.
+Behaviours that challenge are usually used to describe behaviours such as self-injury, aggression, shouting and screaming, although it can include other behaviours such as skin-picking and temper outbursts in Prader-Willi syndrome.
 It refers to behaviours that the majority of people find difficult to watch.

 When we use the terms 'behaviours that challenge' we do not intend to imply that there is something about an individual that is inherently challenging.